didclab/CClient/README.md

 Examples:
 ---------
-To run the examples, a `token.txt` and `url.txt` file must be created in the project root containing the One Data Share authentication token and One Data Share url to use respectively as shown below.
+To run the examples, a `token.txt` and `url.txt` file must be created in the project root containing the OneDataShare authentication token and OneDataShare url to use respectively as shown below.

 `token.txt`:
 ```